McDermott-Group/LabRAD/LabRAD/Install/readme.txt

 Installation order matters.
 Follow the order described in this file.
-If you are installing from a directory, sometimes errors are thrown if the path length is too long. :/
+If you are installing from a directory, sometimes errors are thrown if the path length is too long. :/ *.msi and *.exe distributives are located on AFS in "Z:\mcdermott-group\LabRAD\Install\2015-06-27" folder.

-Install Python and the required modules in this order (on a computer with an Internet access): python-2.7.9.msi - make sure to select "add python to path" numpy-1.9.2-win32-superpack-python2.7.exe scipy-0.15.1-win32-superpack-python2.7.exe
+Python and the required modules should be installed in this order (on a computer with an Internet access): python-2.7.9.msi - make sure to select "add python to path" numpy-1.9.2-win32-superpack-python2.7.exe scipy-0.15.1-win32-superpack-python2.7.exe